reidmorrison/parallel_minion/README.md

 Timeouts

-- Timeout when a Minion does not return within a specified time
+- Timeout when a minion does not return within a specified time
-- Timeouts are a useful feature when one of the Minions fails to respond in a reasonable amount of time.
+- Timeouts are a useful feature when one of the minions fails to respond in a reasonable amount of time.
 For example when a call to a remote service hangs we can send back a partial response of other work that was completed rather than just "hanging" or failing completely.

 Logging

-- Built-in support to log the duration of all Minion tasks to make future analysis of performance issues much easier
+- Built-in support to log the duration of all minion tasks to make future analysis of performance issues much easier
 - Logs any exceptions thrown to assist with problem diagnosis
 - Logging tags from the current thread are propagated to the minions thread
+- The name of the thread in log entries is set to the description supplied for the minion to make it easy to distinguish log entries by minion / thread

 Rails Support

-- When used in a Rails environment the current scope of specified models can be propagated to the Minions thread
+- When used in a Rails environment the current scope of specified models can be propagated to the minions thread

 ## Example